MicrosoftDocs/learn-scaffolding/content-templates/intro-to/4-when-to-use-it.md

 <!-- 3b.
 Decision criteria (for complex criteria) ----------------------------------------------------------

     Note:
-        Choose either 3a or 3b for your content; do not do both This pattern is for complex criteria where the analysis of each criterion needs both and a visual element
+        Choose either 3a or 3b for your content; do not do both.
+        This pattern is for complex criteria where the analysis of each criterion needs both and a visual element.

-    Goal: Describe in detail each criterion that helps the "when to use it" decision
+    Goal: Describe in detail each criterion that helps the "when to use it" decision.

     Pattern:
         For each criterion, repeat this pattern:
-            1. H3 of the criterion
+            1. H3 of the criterion.
-            2. 1-3 paragraphs of discussion/analysis
+            2. 1-3 paragraphs of discussion/analysis.
-            3. Visual like an image, table, list, code sample, or blockquote
+            3. Visual like an image, table, list, code sample, or blockquote.

     Example:
         H3: "Integration"